ushin20/ushin20.github.io/projects/mds/ctal-web-design.md

 # CTAL Webpage Design

-Welcome to the official website of the **Cyber-Physical Systems Technology and Application Laboratory (CTAL)** at DGIST.
+Welcome to the official website of the **Computational Theory and Application Laboratory (CTAL)** at DGIST.
 This site was designed with the goal of providing a comprehensive overview of our research, team, and achievements.
 Below are some key aspects of the website:

 ## Key Features